suncoast-devs/suncoast.io/README.md

 - [x] Contact page
 - [x] Make the email subscribe form live
 - [x] Add Handbook
+- [ ] Add calls to action to homepage
+- [ ] Add store and kids classes to homepage

 - [ ] Mini-carousel of photos for "Take a Tour"